ViciousSquid/Dosidicus/README.md

 # Dosidicus
-A digital squid (Dosidicus gigas) with a simple neural network.
+A digital squid (Dosidicus electronicae) with a simple neural network.
 In the style of a Tamagotchi digital pet.

 * requires **PyQt5** and **matlib**